-Prosecution Office replied: "In order to shed light on the case, the Basic State Prosecution has urged the police several times, with the last inquiry submitted on 17 February 2012, in response to which on 20 February 2012 the Police informed the competent prosecutor's office that there have been no new findings in the case."27 This response, amongst others, proves that the prosecution shows an unacceptably high level of tolerance for obvious human rights violations by the government officials - members of the police, responsible for ineffective investigations and thus promotes impunity for serious violations of human rights, contrary to international standards.
+Prosecution Office replied: "In order to shed light on the case, the Basic State Prosecution has urged the police several times, with the last inquiry submitted on 17 February 2012, in response to which on 20 February 2012 the Police informed the competent prosecutor's office that there have been no new findings in the case."
+This response, amongst others, proves that the prosecution shows an unacceptably high level of tolerance for obvious human rights violations by the government officials - members of the police, responsible for ineffective investigations - and thus promotes impunity for serious violations of human rights, contrary to international standards.

 Assault on journalist Mladen Stojović. - Bar sports journalist Mladen Stojović was assaulted in his apartment in late May 2008.
 The assault left Stojović unconscious with grave injuries - fractured upper and lower jaws, mouth and nose bleeding; he was also stabbed by a sharp object in the jaw.
 In the B92 show Insider in January 2008, Stojović testified about frauds i.e. rigging of soccer games by the Montenegrin "soccer mafia".
 The police and the Supreme State Prosecutor said that there were no traces that could lead them to the assailants.
-It remains unknown whether the State Prosecutor ever investigated Stojović's allegations about the existence of a soccer mafia in Montenegro and any links between the persons he named as members of the "soccer mafia" and the assault on him, as the Supreme State Prosecution Office failed to provide an answer to this question submitted by HRA, while as regards the investigation it was noted: "During the process of collecting the necessary information 17 persons were examined, whose testimony could not help confirm the identity of the assailants.
+It remains unknown whether the State Prosecutor ever investigated Stojović's allegations about the existence of a soccer mafia" and the assault on him, as the Supreme State Prosecution Office failed to provide an answer to this question submitted by HRA, while as regards the investigation it was noted: "During the process of collecting the necessary information 17 persons were examined, whose testimony could not help confirm the identity of the assailants.
 In relation to that, on 4 February and 30 March 2011, the Police Regional Unit in Bar submitted their most recent reports to the Basic State Prosecution Office.
 Basic State Prosecution Office in Bar submitted repeated inquiries to the Police several times, the last one on 12 March 2012.